 • Removes Impediments: While the Scrum Master mentors the team to solve issues by themselves, they own and remove other impediments that are outside the influence of the Team.
 In organizations starting Scrum, the Scrum Teams may get lot of external interruptions and requests for additional tasks.
 The Scrum Master helps those outside the Scrum Team to understand which of their interactions with the Scrum Team are helpful and which are not.
 The Scrum Master helps everyone change these interactions to maximize the value created by the Scrum Team.

 • Champion of Transparency: Helps the team to increase transparency of planned work, product development progress, and impediments to progress.
 The Scrum Master spends time detecting incomplete transparency by inspecting the artifacts, sensing patterns, listening closely to what is being said, and detecting differences between expected and real results.

-Coach: The Scrum Master is the agile coach for the Scrum team—both the development team and the product owner.
+Coach: The Scrum Master is the agile coach for the Scrum team—both the Developers and the product owner.
 By coaching both roles, the Scrum Master can remove barriers between the roles and enable the product owner to directly drive development.

 The Scrum Master observes how the team is using Scrum and does anything possible to help it get to the next level of performance.
 When problems arise that the team can and should be able to solve, the Scrum Master’s attitude, like that of any good coach, is “I’m not here to solve your problems for you; instead, I’m here to help you solve your own problems.”
 If the problem is an impediment that the team can’t resolve, the Scrum Master takes ownership of getting it resolved.